 His former restaurant, also named Godenya, used to be one of Tokyo’s best-kept secrets.
 Located in the northeastern suburb of Sumida, you could easily walk past the six-seat eatery without batting an eye at the low-key exterior.
 Regardless, patrons from all over Japan made the trek to the nondescript diner to sample its sensational sake and food pairings.

-Despite the acclaim, Goshi-san’s amibition is bigger than Japan.
+Despite the acclaim, Goshi-san’s ambition is bigger than Japan.
 He closed Godenya in Tokyo and later decamped to Hong Kong, reopening the restaurant on Kau U Fong.
 You’d think it impossible to replicate the covert location the original enjoyed in Japan, but Goshi-san eventually found just the spot.
 Though the official address places it on Wellington Street, the entrance is actually down a grungy alley.
-Even once you’re in the alley it’s not an obvious spot – a rusted sliding door set inside bare concrete walls turns out to be the unmarked entrance.
+Even once you’re in the alley, it’s not an obvious spot – a rusted sliding door set inside bare concrete walls turns out to be the unmarked entrance.

-We enter the six-seat establishment, and Goshi-san has already printed the night’s menu for us.
-There is only a single set menu available with a fixed sake pairing.
-Each course is labeled with the accompanying sake’s name, grade, and the right temperature to serve.
-You heard right.
-As if on cue, Goshi-san begins tasting and measuring the temperature of the rice wine with a thermometer.
+The six-seat establishment only serves a single-set menu with a fixed sake pairing.
+Each course is labelled with the accompanying sake’s name, grade, and the right temperature to serve.
+And as if on cue, Goshi-san begins tasting and measuring the temperature of the rice wine with a thermometer.
 Did we mention Godenya is all about sake?
 Don’t come here expecting any soft beverage other than water, and don’t even think about trying the meal without the alcohol pairing – you might as well listen to your favourite album with the volume off.